How to get a scientific article published in a journal

 • 28.
 Why is it important to carefully review the galley proofs?

-A) To rewrite the article.
+A) To change the title of the article.

 B) To check for any errors introduced during the typesetting process.